-Applicants must demonstrate that due consideration has been given to ensuring the security and protection of all participants and staff while engaged in activity-related interventions, especially in regards to: the timing and location of distributions; amount of food or cash transfers or value of food vouchers of which participants will take possession; person(s) responsible for pickup; etc. For more information on this topic, please consult the sample risk matrix available at The Remote Cash Project website and the USAID Office of Inspector General's reference handbook found here.
+Applicants must demonstrate that due consideration has been given to ensuring the security and protection of all participants and staff while engaged in activity-related interventions, especially in regards to: the timing and location of distributions; amount of food or cash transfers or value of food vouchers of which participants will take possession; person(s) responsible for pickup; etc. For more information on this topic, please consult the sample risk matrix available at The Remote Cash Project website.